astrandb/ajax-security-hass/README.md

 - **Keypads** - KeyPad, KeyPad Plus, KeyPad TouchScreen
 - **Smart Devices** - Socket, WallSwitch, Relay
 - **Other Devices** - SpaceControl (key fob), Button (panic button), Tag (keyring)

-**Note**: The integration uses Ajax's official API and is designed to work with all Ajax devices.
-If you have devices not listed as tested, they should still work - please report your experience!

 ### 📊 Rich Entity Support
 - **Alarm Control Panel** - Full security system control with support for groups/zones